shalinda-j/CodeOrbit/docs/src/ai/mcp.md

 Regardless of whether you're using MCP servers as an extension or adding them directly, most servers out there need some sort of configuration as part of the set up process.

-In the case of extensions, Zed will show a modal displaying what is required for you to properly set up a given server.
+In the case of extensions, CodeOrbit will show a modal displaying what is required for you to properly set up a given server.
 For example, the GitHub MCP extension requires you to add a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 In the case of custom servers, make sure you check the provider documentation to determine what type of command, arguments, and environment variables need to be added to the JSON.